GradientDevelopment/Gradient/README.md

 # Gradient Orderbook V2

 A decentralized orderbook smart contract for trading ERC20 tokens against ETH.
-This contract implements both limit and market order systems with order matching and fulfillment capabilities.
+This contract implements a hybrid liquidity model, combining a traditional peer-to-peer (P2P) order matching system with the ability to source liquidity from a dedicated Market Maker (MM) pool.

 ## Features

+- **Hybrid Liquidity**: Fulfills orders via P2P matching or a dedicated Market Maker pool.
 - Trade any ERC20 token against ETH
 - Limit and market order support
-- Order matching system
-- Whitelisted fulfiller system
+- Whitelisted fulfiller system for executing trades
 - Non-custodial trading
-- Gas-efficient order management
-- Order expiration mechanism
+- Order expiration mechanism and partial fill support
-- Partial fill support
-- Order size limits
-- Maximum TTL enforcement
+- **Self-Fulfillment**: Allows users to unlock their order's assets to trade on an external AMM.
 - Emergency withdrawal mechanism
 - Paged order retrieval